Polarization and multiscale structural balance in signed networks: Introduction

 Several global approaches have been proposed.
-Some ignore the problem of counting cycles entirely, and instead search for partitions minimizing frustration~\cite{facchettiComputingGlobalStructural2011} (the number of edges incompatible with SBT assumptions, see Methods, Sec.~\ref{sec:methods:findex}), but they suffer from similar computational constraints due to their combinatorial nature.
-Others leverage spectral properties of signed graphs and are therefore computationally efficient, but measure only strong balance properties and quantify DoB using the smallest eigenvalue of the signed Laplacian matrix~\cite{kunegisSpectralAnalysisSigned2010}, which is not normalized and can be difficult to compare between networks.
-The last major approach is based on approximating cycle counts via counts of closed walks which can be calculated, or at least approximated, very efficiently with standard linear algebra~\cite{estradaWalkbasedMeasureBalance2014,singhMeasuringBalanceSigned2017,kirkleyBalanceSignedNetworks2019}.
-Moreover, it can produce both local and global measures as well as capture strong and weak balance properties.
-On the other hand, walk-based approximations can be misleading as they may combine patterns found at very different cycle lengths~\cite{giscardEvaluatingBalanceSocial2017}.
-It is not immediately clear how such multiscalar information should be aggregated into a single numeric DoB measure.
-Crucially, most of the existing walk-based approaches~\cite{estradaWalkbasedMeasureBalance2014,singhMeasuringBalanceSigned2017,giscardEvaluatingBalanceSocial2017,arefMeasuringPartialBalance2018,kirkleyBalanceSignedNetworks2019} are defined in terms of closed walks which approximate ordinary cycles, while SBT theorems are concerned with semicycles which should be approximated with semiwalks.
-This is a subtle yet important difference, which may significantly affect results produced by walk-based approximations for directed networks.
+Some bypass the problem of counting cycles entirely, and instead search for partitions minimizing frustration~\cite{facchettiComputingGlobalStructural2011} (the number or relative weight of edges incompatible with the SBT assumptions), but they suffer from similar computational constraints due to their combinatorial nature.
+Others leverage spectral properties of signed graphs and are therefore computationally efficient, but measure only strong balance and quantify DoB using the smallest eigenvalue of the signed Laplacian matrix~\cite{kunegisSpectralAnalysisSigned2010}, which is not normalized and can be difficult to compare between networks.
+The last major approach is based on approximating cycle counts with counts of closed walks which can be calculated, or at least approximated, very efficiently with standard linear algebra~\cite{estradaWalkbasedMeasureBalance2014,singhMeasuringBalanceSigned2017}.
+Moreover, it can produce both local and global measures~\cite{estradaWalkbasedMeasureBalance2014,diaz-diazNetworkTheoryMeets2023} as well as capture strong and weak balance properties~\cite{kirkleyBalanceSignedNetworks2019}.
+However, walk-based approximations can be potentially misleading as they may combine patterns found at very different cycle lengths~\cite{giscardEvaluatingBalanceSocial2017}.

+On the other hand, one can put forth arguments based on the theory of dynamical consensus on signed networks and argue that closed walks provide a fuller picture of structural balance~\cite{estradaRethinkingStructuralBalance2019}.